Miss Dearn (Team Leader) & Miss Nash

 When given the choice between being right and being kind, choose kind.

-After lining up at 8:50, Year 6 complete Early Morning Activities in their books which focus on Maths, Reading, Writing and SPaG skills, before moving onto the rest of their lessons.
-Please ensure your child is ready to line up for 8:50 to ensure they are not missing out on key learning activities first thing in the morning!
+After entering the classroom at 8:40 or 8:55, Year 6 complete Early Morning Activities in their books which focus on Maths, Reading, Writing and SPaG skills, before moving onto the rest of their lessons.
+Please ensure your child is ready for 8:40 to ensure they are not missing out on key learning activities first thing in the morning!

 The Daily Mile

-Please ensure your child has their trainers in school every day so they can run the Daily Mile – we are encouraging Year 6 to see how many laps they can run in the time they are given….
-Each lap completed results in a Dojo (reward points which equal some prizes….. watch this space to find out what!).
-PE happens on Friday afternoons; please ensure your child has their correct PE kit in school.
+Please ensure your child has their trainers in school every day so they can run the Daily Mile – we are encouraging Year 6 to see how many laps they can run in the time they are given.
+Indoor PE will take place on Tuesdays and outdoor PE on Fridays.

 We love reading in Year 6 and want to see your child enjoy reading as much as we as staff do!
 Please ensure your child is reading at least 3 times per week at home.
 Your child doesn’t need parental signatures in reading diaries, but we do insist on reading at least 3 times.
 Each time a child reads three times, they will add a tick to our Read to Succeed chart; once we reach 200 ticks, the class will receive a class reward.
 Which Year 6 class will get their reward first?!